einat/nddrylliog-blog/alac.md

 exception.
 What I'm pointing out is that all recent languages who gain popularity are variations on a theme rather than real innovation.

+Concurrency is no better off in 2011 than it was forty years ago.
+Threads, coroutines, and the higher-level, imperfect, limited abstractions we have built over them are twice as old as me, and yet they are being rediscovered every time someone claims to have a new idae.

+One of the reasons actual progress is stalled is because an awful lot of man-hours are wasted on surfing from one technology wave to another.
+The current trend is to re-develop everything on top of JavaScript (ie. Jeff Atwood's Law) so it can run in browsers.

+Why is it so?
+Does JavaScript bring any kind of technical advantage over any other known language?
+Hell no!
+It is, in fact, inferior to most popular languages in usage nowadays.
+Be it for tooling, performance, expressivity, JavaScript falls in the weak part of the crowd more often than not.

+And yet, it is one of the top 10 programming languages according to TIOBE.
+The JavaScript community seems to just keep growing and growing.
+Every small achievement is celebrated, often out of proportion.

+And it's not simply because JavaScript is pretty much the only choice for browser scripting.
+No, people are starting to adopt it on the server side, and to build all kinds of applications, even non-web related.

+The web, after all these years of standards dabbling, of vendor battling each other whilst trying to walk in the same direction, is still in many ways a subpar platform for many kinds of applications.

+But all of this doesn't matter, because it is, apparently, still the next thing.
+The surefire way to reach billions of people.
+Overwhelmed by the promise of numbers, thousands of developers are spending their nights re-developing inferior solutions on an inferior platform at the cost of an inferior social life.

+HTML5 is a war that isn't going to end any time soon.
+Mobile game developers are crying for a low-level audio API so they can play multiple sounds without caring if the DOM lags for hundred of milliseconds, making precise timing of sample playback impossible.

+The standards bodies touts half-baked proposals such as the HTML5 audio tag, as if they were the holy grail.
+Not only are the people plagued by their narrow-mindedness and lack of perspective, they are also prone to corporate pressure and sabotage.

+While all of this happens, a generation of seasoned programmers sigh and shrug, thinking:
+"We have been doing this for decades."
+And Adobe Flash still remains the only viable solution for serious audio and video on the web, because of patents, missing features, cross-browser compatibility, market share, CDN support...

+The audio and video broadcasting market is an incredible racket with unbelievable margins.
+The costs of bandwidth are roughly as ridiculous as the price of SMS in 2011.

+Content distribution, and in particular live content, is not an easy problem.
+But it's certainly not rocket science either.
+However, it is no exception to the business rule: nobody (except consumers) have any interest in improving it.

+For CDN companies, it is perfectly satisfactory to be playing Adobe and Microsoft's game.
+They have no interest in research, because they make entirely too much money already, much like most VPS hosting companies.

+Nobody in business has any interest in making the best codec technology win either.
+The most used codec on the planet, MP3, is still plagued by patents from Thompson and Fraunhofer.
+AAC, although standardized by ISO and IEC, require licenses to distribute codecs in binary form.

+On the lossless side, ALAC has just been opened up by Apple.
+Big whoop, say audiophiles, FLAC has been available, open-source, and technically superior for years.
+Yes, but only ALAC is supported on Apple software and hardware, which millions of people keep using despite its lockdown business system.

+The case for high-definition video was easy to make, because you could show the pixels.
+Doing the same with audio is a lot less obvious.
+Codecs are not end-product.
+They aren't a real business.
+They are just a tool used by companies to distribute content to their customers.